simon-frankau/speedball2-sound-player/README.md

 to put in unnecessary work to build features that are hard to test.
 This means that I'm not implementing ADSR envelopes, or a few of the more obscure byte codes (most of which are just no-ops!)..

+The Amiga implementation is modular/well-encapsulated, has features not actually used by Speedball 2, and generally looks quite re-usable.
+As such, I've taken a look at some of the other Bitmap Brothers hits to see if my reversing here helps there, and... they use different mechanisms to play their music.
+Magic Pockets and Gods use an embedded mod file, while Xenon 2 uses a music player with different bytecode.
+Oh well!